 When I say similar mutual funds, I mean mutual funds that are in the same category.
+For example: a small cap mutual fund should be compared with another small cap fund only and not a large cap fund.
 Check the mutual funds that have the highest ratings in any given category and see how your mutual fund fares.

 Also, mutual funds are long-term investment options.
 If you observe your mutual fund’s performance is only slightly poor when compared to the best-rated funds, switching might not be necessary.

-Over a short period of time, various mutual funds perform in different ways.
-Over a long period of time, the best mutual funds belonging to the same category usually give similar returns.
+Over a short period, various mutual funds perform in different ways.
+In the long run, the best mutual funds belonging to the same category usually give similar returns.

-Certain mutual fund categories are more volatile.
-Which means, while they might offer great returns, they can also offer higher risk.
+If you are wondering can mutual funds lose money, then the answer is yes as some mutual fund categories are more volatile.
+This means, while they might offer great returns, they can also offer higher risk.

 If you feel you are not up for the risk, you should look at the performance of mutual funds from other categories.